sjbylo/flask-vote-app/pipeline/acs/README.md

 Set up the secret `secret/git-basic-auth-secret.yaml` to access the repo you want to use.

-If you're really impatient, you can try to run the "./go.sh" script.
+If you're really impatient, you can try to run the "./setup.sh" script.

 Following are the manual steps.

 ## Set up as cluster-admin

 Create a demo project.
-At the moment, the project needs to be named acs-pipeline-demo.
+At the moment, the project needs to be named vote-app-dev.

 ```
-oc new-project acs-pipeline-demo
+oc new-project vote-app-dev
 ```

 Copy the provided ACS demo secret over (or export credentials from the ACS Console)